 Reclaimed Oak Flooring

 Reclaimed oak flooring!
 It’s an instant classic.
-Naturally water resistant, oak wood is prized for its durability and attractive grain pattern, our prefinished original rustic, brushed and smooth surfaced oak delights all the senses.
+Naturally water resistant, oak wood is prized for its durability and attractive grain pattern; our prefinished original rustic, brushed and smooth surfaced oak delights all the senses.
 Oak is one of the “cornerstone” woods in North America and around the globe.
 Hand scraped finishing is an option for oak flooring too.
-The reddish orange tones of red oak complement the gold and light brown hues of the white oak, making this hardwood floor a classic choice for all homeowners.
+The reddish orange tones of red oak complement the gold and light brown hues of the white oak, making this antique wood a classic wood flooring option for all homeowners.

 If you have any questions about our Reclaimed Oak Flooring, please don’t hesitate to contact us.